We welcome you to our School!

-As per the decision of the Greek Parliament for the enactment of Law 4610/2019 (“University and Technological Educational Institute Synergies and Other Provisions in regard to Higher Education”, Government Gazette 70/07-05-2019), the TEI of Crete is abolished (and therefore all its Schools and Departments are abolished as well), as stated in Chapter E and articles 23-34, with the Hellenic Mediterranean University being established in its place.
-More specifically, article 24 legislates the establishment of the School of Agricultural Sciences (abolishing the former School of Agricultural & Food Technology) based in Heraklion, and article 25 legislates the establishment of the following Departments: a) Department of Agriculture (formerly Technology of Agriculture), based in Heraklion, which is part of the School of Agricultural Sciences; and b) Department of Food Science and Technology, based in Heraklion, which also forms part of the School of Agricultural Sciences.
-The academic operation of the Department of Agriculture started in September 2019, whereas that of the Department of Food Science and Technology starts in September 2020 or 2021.
-Both Departments offer updated and high-quality five-year Undergraduate Study Programs (USP), comparable to all other Departments related to Agricultural Science.
+As per the decision of the Greek Parliament and Law 4610/2019 (“University and Technological Educational Institute Synergies and Other Provisions in regard to Higher Education”, Government Gazette 70/07-05-2019), the TEI of Crete is terminated, and so are all its Schools and Departments, as stated in Chapter E and articles 23-34, and it is being replaced by the Hellenic Mediterranean University.
+More specifically, article 24 authorizes the establishment of the School of Agricultural Sciences in Heraklion (replacing the former School of Agricultural & Food Technology), and article 25 authorizes the establishment of the following Departments: Department of Agriculture (formerly Technology of Agriculture) and Department of Food Science and Technology.
+Both departments function under the School of Agricultural Sciences.
+Their academic operation started in September 2019 for the Department of Agriculture and for the Department of Food Science and Technology in September 2020 or 2021.
+Both Departments offer updated and high-quality five-year Undergraduate Study Programs (USP), which is the duration of Agricultural Sciences study programs.

-Law 4610/2019 (Article 26) also founded the University Research Center of the new University (H.M.U.), which includes, among others, the Institute of Agri-Food and Life Sciences based in Heraklion.
-This Institute has a direct link to the School of Agricultural Sciences and its departments.
+Law 4610/2019 (26) also authorized the establishment of the University Research Center of the newly founded HMU, which includes, among others, the Institute of Agri-Food and Life Sciences, based in Heraklion.
+The Institute is directly linked to the School of Agricultural Sciences and its Departments.

-That same Law 4610/2019 (Article 33) founded the Model Agri-food Technology Park of Crete (MATePaC) in the wider region of the city of Heraklion.
-MATePaC constitutes a space where productive activities in the field of agriculture and ecology are developed and carried out, especially by the School of Agricultural Sciences.
-Said activities incorporate innovative scientific and technological data, thus maintaining a connection with the scientific community, the market, consumers, and society, both on a national and an international level.
-In fact, the following activities are carried out in MATePaC: a) systematic research, creation, and development of innovative applications in the field of agri-food and agroecology, with the cooperation of all academic institutions and research centers on the island; b) education of undergraduate and postgraduate students of the School of Agricultural Sciences or other Schools/Departments of the H.M.U., as well as education and training through the Center for Lifelong Learning or the Center for Vocational Education of the each Institute.
-This education and training focuses on cutting-edge topics concerning the primary sector of the economy, life sciences, and agri-food, and also includes the following: alternative production methods and new technologies for optimal agricultural production; ecological production systems (integrated and organic production) of Mediterranean crops; agroecology and agro-biodiversity of Mediterranean crops; management and protection of the agricultural environment; application of scientific discoveries to achieve production with reduced environmental footprint; c) development of actions focusing on informing and familiarizing people with the agri-food sector and the various activities of the primary sector of economy, which include leisure activities, such as thematic exhibitions and workshops, organized visits, demonstrations, and guided tours of the MATePaC.
+The same Law 4610/2019 (33) established the Model Agri-food Technology Park of Crete (MATePaC) in the metropolitan area of Heraklion.
+More specifically, in MATePaC the School of Agricultural Sciences develops and carries out programs and projects in agriculture and ecology, incorporating innovative scientific and technological data and operating in close connection with the scientific community, the market, consumers, and society as a whole.
+MATePaC engages in: a) systematic research, production and development of innovative applications in the field of agri-food and agroecology, in collaboration with all academic institutes and research centers of the island; b) education of undergraduate and postgraduate students of the School of Agricultural Sciences and/or other Schools and Departments of the HMU, as well as education and training through the Center for Lifelong Learning and/or the Centers for Vocational Education, focusing on current issues on primary sector of the economy, life sciences, and agri-food, such as alternative production methods and new technologies for optimal agricultural production, ecological production systems (integrated and organic production) of Mediterranean crops, agroecology and agro-biodiversity of Mediterranean crops, management and protection of the agricultural environment, application of scientific discoveries to achieve production with reduced environmental footprint; c) information and familiarization of the general public with the field of agri-food and other parallel activities of the primary sector, such as leisure activities, thematic exhibitions and workshops, group visits and guided tours at the MATePaC.

-Activities, Support Opportunities, and Prospects for Development and Cooperation offered by the School of Agricultural Sciences of the H.M.U.
+Projects, Support Opportunities, and the Prospect for Development and Cooperation in the School of Agricultural Sciences of the HMU